hansenz42/docker-opencv-poetry-base/README.md

-This document outlines the Dockerfile for compiling OpenCV from source, including the OpenCV-contrib library.
-It's designed to create a Docker image that includes OpenCV, Python 11.10, and Poetry, which is particularly handy for developing Python projects that rely on OpenCV.
+This repo containes the Dockerfile for compiling OpenCV from source, including the OpenCV-contrib library.
+It's designed to create a Docker image that includes OpenCV, Python 3.11.10, and Poetry, which is particularly handy for developing Python projects that rely on OpenCV.

 ### Requirements